infochimps-labs/wukong/README.md

 <a name="design"></a>
 ## Design Overview

-The fundamental principle of Hanuman is *powerful black boxes, beautiful glue*.
+The fundamental principle of Wukong/Hanuman is *powerful black boxes, beautiful glue*.
 In general, they don't do the thing -- they coordinate the boxes that do the thing, to let you implement rapidly, nimbly and readably.
 Hanuman elegantly describes high-level data flows; Wukong is a pragmatic collection of dataflow primitives.
 They both emphasize scalability, readability and rapid development over performance or universality.

-Wukong/Hanuman are chiefly concerned with three specific types of graphs:
+Wukong/Hanuman are chiefly concerned with these specific types of graphs:

 * **dataflow**      -- chains of simple modules to handle continuous data processing -- coordinates Flume, Unix pipes, ZeroMQ, Esper, Storm.
 * **workflows**     -- episodic jobs sequences, joined by dependency links -- comparable to Rake, Azkaban or Oozie.
 * **map/reduce**    -- Hadoop's standard *disordered/partitioned stream > partition, sort & group > process groups* workflow.
 Comparable to MRJob and Dumbo.

-In addition, wukong stages may be deployed into

-* **http middlware**: lightweight distributed API handlers -- comparable to Rack, Goliath or Twisted.
-* **queue workers**: asynchronously triggered jobs -- coordinated by Resque, RabbitMQ/AMQP, Amazon Simple Worker, Heroku workers.
+* **queue workers** -- pub/sub asynchronously triggered jobs -- comparable Resque, RabbitMQ/AMQP, Amazon Simple Worker, Heroku workers.

+In addition, wukong stages may be deployed into **http middlware**: lightweight distributed API handlers -- comparable to Rack, Goliath or Twisted.

 When you're describing a Wukong/Hanuman flow, you're writing pure expressive ruby, not some hokey interpreted language or clumsy XML format.
 Thanks to JRuby, it can speak directly to Java-based components like Hadoop, Flume, Storm or Spark.